 Raf Simons joining Prada in full creative collaboration

-MILAN (AP) — Miuccia Prada and Raf Simons — two of the fashion world's biggest creatives — will collaborate on Prada collections from Spring/Summer 2021 going forward indefinitely, the designers announced Sunday at a press conference on the sidelines of Milan Fashion Week.
+MILAN (AP) — Miuccia Prada and Raf Simons — two of the fashion world's biggest creative names — will collaborate on Prada collections from Spring/Summer 2021 going forward indefinitely, the designers announced Sunday at a press conference on the sidelines of Milan Fashion Week.

 Prada, who has been the creative force behind one of luxury’s most successful brands for 30 years, said the new partnership did not signal an eventual succession. ‘’Don’t make me older than I am,’’ the 70-year-old designer quipped.

-Note: This story has been corrected to show that the correct title of Patrizio Bertelli is the co-CEO of the Prada Group with his wife, Miuccia Prada.